jashmenn/chordjerl/README.md

 =========

-The goal of Chordjerl (pronounced: cordial) is to be an reusable Erlang implementation of the Chord protocol.
+The goal of Chordjerl (pronounced: cordial) is to be an reusable Erlang implementation of the Chord distrubuted key lookup protocol.

 Chord
 =====

-Chord is a distributed lookup protocol for efficient location of a node that stores a desired data item in a decentralized, peer-to-peer system.
+Chord is a lookup protocol for efficient location of a node that stores a desired data item in a decentralized, peer-to-peer system.
+The Chord algorithm provides the foundation for a reliable, efficient, scalable decentralized distributed hash.

 Chord provides support for just one operation: given a key, it maps the key onto a node.

-The Chord algorithm provides the foundation for a reliable, efficient, scalable decentralized distributed hash.

 You can read more about Chord in the paper from Stoica et al. "Chord: A Scalable Peer-to-peer Lookup Protocol for Internet Applications" (http://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf)